SabreDevStudio/WidgetLibrary/README.md

 ### Styling
 All styling is based Twitter Bootstrap 3 classes.
 When Bootstrap classes were not sufficient, minimal custom styling was added.
 All custom styling classes have the prefix `SDS` to differentiate from Bootstrap or the user classes.
-All custom styling is authored in SASS and Compass and all SASS files are located in `widgets\style\*.scss` files.
+All custom styling is authored in SASS and all SASS files are located in `widgets\style\*.scss` files.
 You will notice that, apart from the `_SDSCommon.scss` file, there are only several custom classes defined per widget.

 ### RWD